daveho/freepoll/README.md

 ## Contact

-If you're interested in helping out, you can contact me at
+If you're interested in helping out, or have feedback, you can contact me at
 <mailto:david.hovemeyer@gmail.com>.